We accept Apple Pay Google Pay Quick and secure payment options.

 3. creating too many grammar mistakes, such as missing punctuation and confusing words with a similar pronunciation;

-4. ignoring the basic outline of an executive summary;
+4. ignoring a basic outline for writing;

 5. writing a lengthy introduction;